SunzidHassan/Study/Course/EECS/Robotics/mobile_robot/robot_build.md

 - Upload driver code on the Arduino
 - Connect Arduino to the motor driver
+Arduino		L298N
+- D10		L Fwd - IN2
+- D6		L Rev - IN1
+- D9		R Fwd - IN3
+- D5		R Rev - IN4

+Arduino		Encoder pin
+- Gnd		Black
+- 5V		Blue
+- D2		Left A (Left Green)
+- D3		Left B (Left Yellow)
+- A4		Right A (Right Yellow)
+- A5		Right B (Right Green)

+- Install pyserial
+- Check the USB in which the Arduino is connected (e.g., `/dev/ttyUSB0`)
-- Check if the motor control works using miniterm (by sending serial command)
+- Check if the motor control works using pyserial (by sending serial command): `python3 -m serial.tools.miniterm /dev/ttyUSB0 57600 --echo`
   - `e` for checking current speed
   - `r` to reset
   - `o (+/-)0-255 (+/-)0-255` for spinning at variable speed with open-loop control